pmcu-scl/seansceal/gabháil_1.md

 mheaschú a bhí ag Parthalán, agus in éad lena bhean mharaigh sé an cú agus tugadh ainm an chú riamh ó shin ar an oileán ina ndearna sé an marfach.

 * It was three hundred years after the Flood that Parthalán and his people came to Ireland.
-The came to land at Inbhear Scéine but it was on Inis Saimhéir at the mouth of the Éirne, thay they settled.
-Saimhéar was the name of a pet dog belonging to Parthalán, and over a jealousy with his wife he killed the dog, and the island was named after the dog ever since.
+They came to land at Inbhear Scéine but it was on Inis Saimhéir at the mouth of the Éirne, thay they settled.
+Saimhéar was the name of a pet dog belonging to Parthalán, and over a jealousy with his wife he killed the dog, and the island was named after the dog ever since.  *

-  *

 Mharaigh Parthalán a athair agus a mháthair ag iarraidh an ríocht a bhaint amach dá dheartháir, agus